thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2023-05-28-entity-framework-and-database-projects.md

     <figcaption>Common sub-architecture</figcaption>
 </figure>

-If you squint you can see that even the organization of the tiers themselves follow a similar Clean Architecture shape where the Services act as the Business Logic Tier and coordinate:
+If you squint you can see that even the organization of the tiers themselves follow a similar Clean Architecture shape where the Services act as the Business Logic Tier and coordinates:

 <figure>
     <img src="/media-library/software-systems-engineering/spl-clean-clean.png" alt="Clean Architecture Tiers">